ibm-cloud-docs/cloud-object-storage/tutorials/access-control-validation-as-viewer.md

-Validate User's access for various resources
+# Validate the bucket policy

 ## Obtain IAM Token for User with Viewer role